To view electronically signed PDF documents, we recommend that you use Adobe Acrobat Reader (freeware).

 - in the form of a QR code on the top right of the first page indicating whether the document includes electronic signatures or a seal.

-Technical side note: Under Preferences/Trust Manager, Adobe Acrobat Reader lets you choose between the Adobe Approved Trust List (AATL) and the European Union Trusted Lists (EUTL) for validation.
+Under Edit/Preferences/Trust Manager, Adobe Acrobat Reader lets you choose between the Adobe Approved Trust List (AATL) and the European Union Trusted Lists (EUTL) for validation.
 If EUTL is selected, all certificates of Swiss providers are validated as not valid.
 If AATL is selected, the certificates of most Swiss providers are validated as valid even if they are not qualified or regulated certificates.
-As a consequence, the validating person must display the content of the certificate and al know which root certificates and which intermediate certificates are used by the Swiss providers for qualified certificates or regulated seals.
+As a consequence, the validating person must display the content of the certificate and also know which root certificates and which intermediate certificates are used by the Swiss providers for qualified certificates or regulated seals.
+The default setting when installing Adobe Acrobat Reader is that both AATL and EUTL are enabled.
+This allows Swiss signatures (qualified and advanced signatures and regulated seals), EU signatures and some non-European signatures to be verified and validated if necessary.